PauFont3/stonefish_rl/docs/README_manual.md

 # StonefishRL — Create Commands to Control Actuators

-Commands are messages sent from the Python environment to the Stonefish simulator (C++) to control actuators, reset the scene, or leave from the simulation.
+Commands are messages sent from the Python environment to the Stonefish simulator (C++) to control actuators, reset the scene, or exit from the simulation.

 ## 1 Command message format (Pyhton to C++)
 ```
 CMD:ActuatorName:ACTION_KEY:VALUE;OBS:
 ```
 - `CMD:` - Indicates the beginning of a command (tells the simulator we are sending actuator control commands).
 - `ActuatorName:` - The name of the actuator as defined in the Stonefish scene `.scn` (including any prefix like the robot name, e.g. `girona500/Servo1`).
-- `ACTION_KEY:` - The keyword for the type of action or control mode (e.g. `POSITION`, `VELOCITY`, `TORQUE`, ...).
+- `ACTION_KEY:` - The keyword for the type of control mode (e.g. `POSITION`, `VELOCITY`, `TORQUE`, ...).
 - `VALUE;` - Number representing the command value.
-> `;` – Acts as a separator between multiple commands.
+> The `;` acts as a separator between multiple commands.
 You can send several actuator commands in one message by separating them with `;`.
 - `OBS:` - Indicates the end of the command and the start of the observations (even if no specific observation requests are made, the format expects this `OBS:`).

-Example:
+Examples:
 ```
 CMD:Acrobot/Servo2:TORQUE:1.5;OBS: